jle/poppy/README.md

 Poppy
 =====

-Creates Java source code from Ant properties.
+Generates Java source code from Ant properties.

 What does it do?
 ----------------